matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 ## Introduction

-The default shell environment is tremendously productive, but "second generation" tools can make it even more so.
+The built-in shell environment is tremendously productive, but "second generation" tools can make it even more so.

 If you want to try out these tools, you can run